MasterOfSkillIssue/Image-Colorizer-Model/README.md

  ## Use our GUI
  - we have a gui file called `gui.py` in the repository, download it along with the `model.pt` file in the same directory
  - type in the terminal `streamlit run [absolute path to the gui.py file here]`
- - enjoy the results and send give us your comment [here](https://grayimgcolorizer.streamlit.app/) !
+ - or use our web app [here](https://grayimgcolorizer.streamlit.app/) !

 ---